Rydges Hotel, Christchurch: History

 The car park behind the building in 2020.
 It was demolished in 2024.

-After the 2010 and 2011 Christchurch earthquakes, the building became vacant and Rydges left the building and began operating from one in Latimer Square.
+After the 2010 and 2011 Christchurch earthquakes, the building became vacant and Rydges left the building to begin operating in Latimer Square.
 The former hotel fell into neglect and was vandalised by graffiti artists.
 One prominent tag was the text "TOGO" on the top of the building, which had also been placed on the Forsyth Barr Building.

 Repairs began after the September 2010 Canterbury earthquake occurred.
 In June 2011, after the building was assessed by structural engineers, it was described by Stuff as "structurally sound but damaged internally".
 At that point in time the building was in the Central City Red Zone, near the border.
 Rydges New Zealand general manager of hotel development Chris Black stated at the time that "we would hope to have it open by mid next year".
 In 2017, the Christchurch City Council added the building into its 'Dirty 30' list: eyesores that had been vacant since the earthquakes and were an obstacle to the rebuild.
 The building attracted urban explorers.